BigTime Enterprise PSA

-Projector PSA, Inc. was a developer of cloud-based professional services automation (PSA) software.
+BigTime Enterprise PSA, formerly Projector PSA, Inc., is a provider of cloud-based professional services automation (PSA) software.
 In 2022 the company was acquired by BigTime Software.

 History

-Projector PSA was started in 2002 by a group of employees at Agency.com.
+Projector PSA (now BigTime Enterprise PSA) was started in 2002 by a group of employees at Agency.com.
 Their self-developed application used to manage Agency.com became the prototype for Projector PSA's main software offering, Projector.
 In 2003 Projector PSA, Inc. was formed and in mid-2004 they released the first version of Projector.

 On July 12, 2022, the company was acquired by BigTime Software.
-As of October 2024, BigTime continues to offer Projector PSA service as BigTime Projector.
+As of October 2024, BigTime continues to offer Projector PSA services as BigTime Enterprise PSA.

 Software

-Projector is a business application that is intended to be used by project-based organizations.
-Projector is considered Professional Services Automation, or PSA software.
-Projector is designed to help companies with project management, resource scheduling, and project accounting.
+BigTime Enterprise PSA is a business application that is intended to be used by project-based organizations.
+It is considered Professional Services Automation, or PSA software.
+BigTime Enterprise PSA is designed to help companies with project management, resource scheduling, and project accounting.

-Projector is a cloud-based application that allows users to access the application anywhere they have an internet connection.
-Projector has two main interfaces, one called the Employee Portal and a second called the Management Portal.
+BigTime Enterprise PSA is a cloud-based application that allows users to access the application anywhere they have an internet connection.
+BigTime Enterprise PSA has two main interfaces, one called the Employee Portal and a second called the Management Portal.
 The Employee Portal is a browser-based application that has functionality for time entry, expense entry, document management, issue tracking, and viewing schedules.

-Projector has a mobile web application for time and expense entry that can be accessed on most smartphones.
+BigTime Enterprise PSA has a mobile web application for time and expense entry that can be accessed on most smartphones.

-Projector's software is sold using the Software-as-a-Service or SaaS licensing model, and is being used by more than 19,000 users across 180 companies worldwide.
+BigTime Enterprise PSA's software is sold using the Software-as-a-Service or SaaS licensing model, and is being used by more than 19,000 users across 180 companies worldwide.

-Projector PSA runs a user group called the Projector e_{3} Community.
+BigTime Enterprise PSA runs a user group called the Projector e_{3} Community.